perkier/diogoncsa.github.io/README.md

 Data Science tools to handle and prepare the data; Machine Learning Regression; Deep Learning Regression;

 ### Project Info
 Computational Fluid Dynamics (CFD) is (...).
 Such precision and complexity requires computational time.
 With enough data it is possible to generalize the previous simulations to other cases.
 I built a module that makes easier for a team to predict the other results of CFD simulations.
+The CFD Machine Learning Module is part of an extensive Thermal package developed to be used in [INEGI](https://inegi.up.pt/), starting with the [Hybrid Bio VGE](https://hybrid-biovge.inegi.up.pt/) project.

 A module that does:
 1. Pre-Processing of the data such as reading and compiling the data, feature scaling, splitting the data, defining training sets, etc. ;